MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 The main challenges of pairing Azure regions for SAP workloads are:

 - The pairs aren't always consistent with M-series or Mv2-series VM services.
 Many organizations that deploy their SAP systems don't use Azure paired regions.
-Instead, they follow the service availability of required VM families.
+Instead, they choose regions based on the availability of required VM types.
 - You can replicate standard storage between paired regions, but you can't use standard storage to store your databases or virtual hard disks.
 You can replicate backups only between paired regions that you use.
 For all your other data, run your own replication by using native DBMS features like SQL Server Always On or SAP HANA System Replication.
 Use a combination of Azure Site Recovery, `rsync` or `robocopy`, and other third-party software for the SAP application layer.

 After you define your Azure regions, you need to choose a deployment pattern: